kmlawson/japanese-empire-mo3335/assignments.md

 * Does the essay retain a strong focus on the main argument, and avoid passages which stray significantly from the main points?
 * Does the essay avoid being a summary or introduction to a particular topic, event, or person in order to make a clear argument that is falsifiable?
 * Is my argument non-trivial?
 That is, does it go beyond a well-known historical consensus about a topic?
+* Has the long essay engaged with the historiography on the relevant issue effectively throughout?
 * Does the essay consider alternative explanations, acknowledge inconvenient facts, and point out sources or historians who may have differing approaches?
 * Did I proofread my essay, check the spelling, and reread for sentences that are unclear?
 * Did I carefully follow the style guide for the School of History for all my footnotes?